lirmm/pid-workspace/README.md

 -----

-iOS also suffers from the same disadvantage as OSX and the same answer apply here.
+iOS also suffers from the same disadvantage as OSX and the same answer applies here.

 -----